devjoel880/CSharpProjects/LocationApp/README.md

 ## Installation
 To install LocationApp on your system, follow these steps:

-1. Go to the releases folder.
+1. Go to the releases folder (LocationApp/bin/Release/Output)
 2. Download the latest version of LocationApp Setup.exe.
 3. Run the downloaded Setup.exe file.
 4. Follow the on-screen instructions to complete the installation process.